 Key Folders:

-• src/app/: Contains Next.js pages and layout components.
+• src/app/: Contains Next.js pages, layout components, and API routes.

 • src/hooks/: Contains custom hooks like useTodos.tsx.